Caesar (title): Dynastic title

-The first emperor to assume the position and name simultaneously without any real claim was Servius Sulpicius Galba, who took the imperial throne under the name "Servius Galba Caesar Augustus" following the death of Nero in AD 68.
+The first emperor to assume both the position and name without any real claim was Galba, who took the throne under the name "Servius Galba Caesar Augustus" following the death of Nero in AD 68.
 Galba helped solidify "Caesar" as the title of the designated heir by giving it to his own adopted heir, Piso Licinianus.
-His reign did not last long, however, and he was soon killed on orders of Marcus Salvius Otho, who became "Imperator Marcus Otho Caesar Augustus".
-Otho was then defeated by Aulus Vitellius, who became "Aulus Vitellius Germanicus Imperator Augustus", adopting the victory title "Germanicus" instead of "Caesar".
-Nevertheless, "Caesar" had become such an integral part of the imperial dignity that its place was immediately restored by Vespasian (Titus Flavius Vespasianus), who ended the civil war and established the Flavian dynasty in AD 69, ruling under the name "Imperator Caesar Vespasianus Augustus".
+His reign did not last long, however, and he was soon killed by Otho, who became "Marcus Otho Caesar Augustus".
+Otho was then defeated by Vitellius, who became "Aulus Vitellius Germanicus Augustus", adopting the victory title "Germanicus" instead.
+Nevertheless, "Caesar" had become such an integral part of the imperial dignity that its place was immediately restored by Vespasian, who ended the civil war and established the Flavian dynasty in AD 69, ruling as "Imperator Caesar Vespasianus Augustus".

 The placement of the name "Caesar" varied among the early emperors.
 It usually came right before the cognomen (Vespasian, Titus, Domitian, Trajan, Hadrian); a few placed it right after it (Galba, Otho, Nerva).
 The imperial formula was finally standardised during the reign of Antoninus Pius.
-Antoninus, born "Titus Aurelius Fulvus Boionius Antoninus", became "Titus Aelius Caesar Antoninus" after his adoption but ruled as "Imperator Caesar Titus Aelius Hadrianus Antoninus Augustus (Pius)".
+Antoninus, born "Titus Aurelius Antoninus", became "Titus Aelius Caesar Antoninus" after his adoption but ruled as "Imperator Caesar Titus Aelius Hadrianus Antoninus Augustus Pius".
 The imperial formula thus became "Imperator Caesar [name] Augustus" for emperors.
-Heir-apparents added "Caesar" to their names, placing it right after their cognomen.
-They occasionally were given the honorific Princeps iuventutis ("First among the Youth") and were also addressed as Nobilissimus Caesar ("Most Noble Caesar").
+Heir-apparents added "Caesar" to their names, placing it after their cognomen.
+Caesars occasionally were given the honorific princeps iuventutis ("First among the Youth") and, starting with the 3rd century, nobilissimus ("Most Noble").